-Palo Duro Canyon State Park Trail is a 2 mile lightly trafficked loop trail located near Canyon, TX that features a river and is good for all skill levels.
+Palo Duro Canyon State Park Trail is a 2 mile lightly trafficked loop trail located near Canyon, Texas that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Cactus campground located in Texas's Palo Duro Canyon state park provides access to numerous scenic trails in the park.

 All trails were closed except for CCC.
 It was still a nice hike till I sprained my ankle.
 The hours listed my the park being open are subject to weather and trail conditions.
 So sad I drove 7 hours and couldn't hike the Rock Garden trail.

 There are so many great hiking trails within PDC for all skill levels!